-Park Won-soon, outspoken liberal mayor of Seoul, found dead
+Late Seoul mayor was outspoken liberal who eyed presidency

 His daughter reported him missing Thursday afternoon, saying he had given her a “will-like” verbal message and left home.
 He was last seen on security video entering a park at the mouth of the hills late Thursday morning.

 It wasn’t immediately clear what caused Park’s disappearance and death.
-When asked about local media reports that one of his secretaries had entered charges against him involving alleged sexual harassment, Seoul police official Choi Ik-su confirmed that a complaint against Park had been filed with police on Wednesday but didn’t specify what he was accused of.
+When asked about local media reports that one of his secretaries had filed a complaint against him involving alleged sexual harassment, Seoul police official Choi Ik-su confirmed that a complaint against Park had been filed with police on Wednesday but didn’t specify what he was accused of.

 Park, a liberal human rights lawyer who once led two of South Korea’s most influential civic groups, was credited with winning the country’s first sexual harassment conviction as an attorney.
 He was elected Seoul mayor in 2011, upsetting his conservative opponent as an independent candidate backed by opposition liberals.
 He became the city’s first mayor elected to a third term in June 2018 and had been considered a potential presidential candidate in the next election in 2022.